We're here to help!

 As with most things in New York, the average solar installation cost is higher than other states.
 CNET reports that the average price of a New York solar install is $32,680—which is about $2,440 higher than the US average.

-Keep in mind that the total price of your solar installation will depend on factors such as:
+Keep in mind that the total price of your solar installation will depend on factors such as: your current energy usage, the size and orientation of your roof, the condition of your roof, and applicable tax incentives.

 New York State Solar Incentives